 If you find yourself looking at cruise after cruise but aren't sure which one to book, you need to keep reading!

-The goals of Chapter #2: How to Pick the Perfect Cruise is to walk you through how to pick the perfect cruise!
+The goal of this chapter is to walk you through how to pick the perfect cruise!

 I will do this by providing you with information about Norwegian, Royal Caribbean, and Carnival cruises.